Indosinosuchus: Phylogeny

-Yet another phylogeny was recovered by Wilberg et al. (2023) in the description of the basal thalattosuchian Turnersuchus.
-Here Indosinosuchus potamosiamensis clades directly with the Chinese teleosauroid within a clade also containing Macrospondylus and Platysuchus.
+The close ties to Teleosaurus, Platysuchus and especially Mystriosaurus and the Chinese teleosauroid specimen IVPP RV 10098 were also recovered by later studies of the 2020s.
+In the description of the basal thalattosuchian Turnersuchus by Wilberg et al. (2023), Indosinosuchus potamosiamensis clades directly with the Chinese teleosauroid within a clade also containing Macrospondylus and Platysuchus.
 Since the phylogenetic analysis in this particular publication was based on Wilberg's 2019 dataset, Indosinosuchus kalasinensis was not included.
+The description of Indosinosuchus peninsularensis, which used the dataset established by Johnson and colleagues follows these trends.
+As in the 2020 study, Mystriosaurus clades with the Chinese teleosaurid with both Indosinosuchus species as the outgroup in a polytomy relative to this clade.
+Teleosaurus and Platysuchus are basal to all four.